bcinense/Custom-Cloud-VPN-Project/README.md

 - I used my @hawaii.edu account

 ### Step 2.
 Create a new droplet and name it **OPENVPNserver**.
 Make the selections below when creating the droplet:
+- Reference to initial server set-up: [Initial Server Setup with Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04)
 	- Region - New York
 	- Datecenter - NYC1
 	- Image - Ubuntu
 	- Version - 22.04 (LTS) x64
 	- Size - Basic at $6/month
 	- SSH or Password (I used password)

 ### Step 3.
 Open the console for the OPENVPNserver droplet and log in as root
 `ssh root@server_ip_address`